PriFi: Low-Latency Anonymity for Organizational Networks: Conclusion

 \section{Conclusion}

-We have presented \prifi, an anonymous communication network that gives provable traffic-analysis resistance to its users. \prifi exploits the characteristics of (W)LANs to provide low-latency, traffic-agnostic communication.
+We have presented \prifi, an anonymous communication network that protects organizational networks from eavesdropping and tracking attacks. \prifi exploits the characteristics of (W)LANs to provide low-latency, traffic-agnostic communication.

-\prifi uses DC-nets to provide strong anonymity, in a design that removes costly server-to-server communications and in which clients' packets remain on their usual network path, thus avoiding the latency bottleneck typically seen in other systems. \prifi also addresses two main shortcomings of other work in this area: First, users are protected against equivocation attack without added latency or costly gossiping; second, disruption attacks are detected by the relay, with little work from the clients and no dedicated communication rounds.
+\prifi reduces the high communication latency of prior work via a new client/relay/server architecture.
+This new architecture removes costly server-to-server communications, and allows client's traffic to be decrypted locally, remaining on its usual network path.
+This avoids the latency bottleneck typically seen in other systems.

-Due to its perfect \TA-resistance property, \prifi has a high-bandwidth usage; yet, most of this bandwidth usage happens within the organizational LAN, which is typically well-dimensioned; additionally, the traffic coming from the Internet to the LAN --- where the bandwidth bottleneck usually lies --- scales linearly with the number of \servers, a security parameter of the system.
+\prifi also addresses two shortcomings of the related work: First, users are protected against equivocation attacks without added latency or costly gossiping; second, leveraging the LAN topology, disruption attacks are detected retroactively and orders of magnitude faster.

 We have implemented \prifi and evaluated its performance on a realistic setup, mimicking the targeted ICRC deployment.
-Our findings show that various workloads can be handled by \prifi, including VoIP and video conferencing, and that restrictions usually imposed by DC-nets in case of churn when users are mobile are not problematic in \prifi.
-We are currently collaborating with the ICRC to test \prifi in real facilities.
+Our findings show that various workloads can be handled by \prifi, including VoIP and videoconferencing, and that restrictions usually imposed by DC-nets in case of churn when users are mobile are not problematic in \prifi.